<dependency>

 -

-suppresses the failure and replaces it with thereplacement
+replacesuppresses the failure and replaces it with thereplacement, which is set tonullby default

 Most of the time JSON logs are persisted to a storage solution (e.g.,